AnnaVargova/AutomationShield_wiki/OptoShield.md

 `OptoShield.calibrate();`

 to re-scale the input and output values.
 Because the LDR cannot measure physically valid units, the signal to the LED and from the LDR will be given in percents of the full scale.
-The method `\code{calibrated()` thus finds the minimal and maximal analog-to-digital converter (ADC) levels measured at the sensor.
+The method `calibrated()` thus finds the minimal and maximal analog-to-digital converter (ADC) levels measured at the sensor.
 The `returnCalibrated()` method returns a flag informing on the calibration state, while the `returnMinVal()` and  `returnMaxVal()` method return the sensor calibration levels.

 ### Input